Doctoral Candidacy Review

 - Why does the form refer to previous reports?
 What are these, and where can I obtain copies?

-This Graduate Council requirement has been in place for decades, and your department should have on file your Annual Progress Reports beginning the first year you advanced to candidacy.
-If you do not have copies of previous reports, ask your Graduate Student Affairs Officer about your department’s practice; you may have received this feedback without the explicit label “Academic Progress Review/Report”.
+This Graduate Council requirement has been in place for decades, and your department should have on file your Doctoral Candidacy Reviews beginning the first year you advanced to candidacy.
+DCRs filed in Campus Solutions will also be available to view there.

 - Who gets to see this report?